Garrett Wittels

-Garrett Nicholas Wittels (born May 11, 1990) is an American professional baseball infielder who played for the St. Louis Cardinals organization.
+Garrett Nicholas Wittels (born May 11, 1990) is an American former professional baseball infielder who played in the St. Louis Cardinals organization.

 Wittels played college baseball for the Florida International University Golden Panthers in Miami, Florida.
 He finished the 2010 season with a 56-game hitting streak, two hits shy of the Division I record.
 He also set the FIU season record for hits.
 He was nominated for the Best Male College Athlete ESPY Award for his 2010 performance, won Sun Belt Conference Player of the Year honors, and was named a NCBWA and Louisville Slugger/TPX Preseason All-American prior to the 2011 season.

-He played minor league baseball in 2011 and 2012, with the AAA Memphis Redbirds of the Pacific Coast League being the highest-level team he played for.
+He played minor league baseball in 2011 and 2012, with the Triple-A Memphis Redbirds of the Pacific Coast League being the highest-level team he played for.

 Personal life

 His parents are Lishka Wittels (a member of the Jewish-Cuban community, and a descendant of Turkish Jews) and Michael Wittels, an orthopedic surgeon, and he has three siblings.
 He is from Bay Harbor Islands, Florida and is Jewish.
 When he was eight years old, his father put a batting cage in their home's backyard.
 He attended Jewish day school until middle school.